rubenmartins2000/plugin.video.tugaflix/README.md

 # tugaflixUnofficial
-Kodi Addon for TugaFlix - Unofficial
+Kodi Addon para TugaFlix - Não Oficial

-This addon is for the website tugaflix.com it´s a unofficial version and not supported or endorsed by the website.
+Este addon foi feito para o site tugaflix.org it´s a unofficial version and not supported or endorsed by the website.

 for now the addon supports;

- search movies and series
+ Procure por filmes e series
- auto subs (Pt Language only!)
+ Legendas automaticas!!
- browse with categories
+ Procures as Categorias

- hope you enjoy it!
+Espero que goste